Charged Minn. cop used ‘overkill’ tactics as nightclub guard

 Outside Chauvin’s home in Minnesota on Thursday, a message of anger aimed at the former officer was painted in red on his driveway: “murderer.”

-On Friday, protesters gathered in front of another Chauvin home in Windemere, Florida, which he has owned since 2011 with his wife, Kellie, a Laotian refugee, realtor and former Mrs. Minnesota pageant winner.
+On Friday, protesters gathered in front of another Chauvin home in Windermere, Florida, which he has owned since 2011 with his wife, Kellie, a Laotian refugee, realtor and former Mrs. Minnesota pageant winner.

 Both Chauvin and his wife have registered to vote there, rather than in Minnesota, records show.
 Chauvin last cast a ballot in Florida in November 2018.
 His wife’s registration is listed as inactive.
 Both are Republicans.

-Note: This story has been updated to correct the spelling of Windermere, Florida, which had been misspelled “Windemere.”